pietraferreira/quartz/content/notes/private/work/howto-table.md

 ---
 title: "Howto Table"
 tags:
+  - cs-concept/relocations
   - work
-  - relocations
   - help
 programming-languagues:
 created: 2022-06-05
 ---
-# Howto Table
----
-The [relocation](notes/general/relocations.md) table records the list of items that the file needs (from other object files or libraries).
+The [relocation](notes/private/work/relocations.md) table records the list of items that the file needs (from other object files or libraries).

 The relocation record contains information like: which instructions need to be relocated (the offsets), which symbols are involved with the relocation and how to relocate the files relative to the symbols.